themepaste/shipping-manager/readme.txt

 ###🔜 Upcoming Features

 Take a sneak peek at the powerful functionalities of the Shipping Manager Plugin, which will soon be available.
-These features will give you even more control, WooCommerce table rate shipping or customization, and precision in managing shipping logistics for your WooCommerce store:
+These features will give you even more control, WooCommerce Table Rate Shipping customization, and precision in managing shipping logistics for your WooCommerce store:

 📍 **Zone Distance Calculation:** Automatically calculate WooCommerce distance rate shipping charges based on delivery distance.
 This feature helps account for cost variations between local and long-distance deliveries without manual effort.

 🛣️ **Unit Fee for Distance:** Set additional charges based on the distance traveled per kilometer.
-Ideal for businesses offering regional delivery services, this ensures you're not losing profit on faraway shipments.
+Ideal for businesses offering regional delivery services, this ensures you’re not losing profit on faraway shipments.

 🏷️ **WooCommerce Per Product Shipping Rules:** Assign unique shipping rules to specific products.
-Whether you're selling fragile items, oversized goods, or lightweight merchandise, you can tailor shipping rates accordingly.
+Whether you’re selling fragile items, oversized goods, or lightweight merchandise, you can tailor shipping rates accordingly.

 📋 **Override Other Rules:** Prioritize specific shipping conditions by overriding all other rules when needed.
 This gives you control in exceptional cases or during promotional events.

-⚙️ **Advanced Processing Fees [PRO]:** Add order-level processing charges to ensure all packaging or handling costs are recovered while maintaining billing transparency with your customers.
+⚙️ **Advanced Processing Fees [PRO]:** Prioritize specific shipping conditions by overriding all other rules when needed.
+This gives you control in exceptional cases or during promotional events.

 🗂️ **Create Multiple Rulesets [PRO]:** Build and apply multiple sets of WooCommerce advanced shipping rules for different product types, regions, or promotional events.
 Gain flexibility in setting logic-based pricing strategies.